matn7/CS-Notes/src/main/java/basic_java/README.md

 |---|---|---|---|---|---|---|
 | Stack | O(1) | O(1) | O(1) | O(1) | O(1) | O(1) |

-### QUEUE DATA STRUCTURE
+### Queue Data Structure

 - Queue is a Data Structure where you add elements to the End of the Queue and remove elements from the beginning of the QUEUE.
 - FIFO: First in first out.
 - LILO: Last in last out.
 - The operations are performed at two ends.
-Removal its at the beginning and addition is at the end of the queue.
+- Removal is at the beginning and addition is at the end of the queue.
 - Adding a new element to the end of the Queue is called **ENQUEUE** - enqueue an element from the queue.
 - Removing an element from the beginning of a queue is called **DEQUEUE** - dequeue an element from the queue.
 - Similar to stack you might just want to see what the first element in a queue is without removing it **PEEK** the first element in a queue.
 - The Queue implementation in Java:
     - OFFER: Adds to a queue if space is available.
 - If you try to dequeue from an empty queue or enqueue into full queue: